belaltaher8/PlatformMaker/README.md

 ## Description
 We created a game authoring environment and a game engine that allows users to create and play their very own games.
 The back-end and front-end for both the authoring environment and the game engine were created using Java.
 Information from the game authoring environment is saved using XML and sent to the back-end for the game engine to render and execute.
 The project makes use of the MVC & Entity-Component paradigms.

 This collaborative project was completed as our Computer Science 308: Software Design & Implementation final project.
-It was rewarded the Best Feature award for the ability to rewind the game in real time.
+It was awarded the **Best Feature award for the ability to rewind the game in real time.**

 Check out the Wiki for more information on how to use our application.